United States v. Robinson: Issue

 Did the officer's search of the defendant violate the Fourth Amendment?

 Holding

-According to the Court "in the case of a lawful custodial arrest a full search of the person is not only an exception to the warrant requirement of the 4th Amendment, but is also a reasonable search under that Amendment."
+The Court ruled 6–3 in favor of the government, holding: "In the case of a lawful custodial arrest a full search of the person is not only an exception to the warrant requirement of the Fourth Amendment, but is also a 'reasonable' search under that Amendment."

+Justice Thurgood Marshall's dissenting opinion explained: "The majority's approach represents a clear and marked departure from our long tradition of case-by-case adjudication of the reasonableness of searches and seizures under the Fourth Amendment."

+The ruling reaffirmed the Court's holdings in the cases of Harris v.
+United States (1947) and Chimel v.
+California (1969) that officers do not violate an arrestee's Fourth Amendment rights when a search is performed of the person and his immediate effects, regardless of the offense of arrest.